Canadian Visitor Visa

 • Biometrics: $85 (if required)

-Most visitor visa and Super Visa applicants must provide biometrics at a designated collection center within 30 days of biometrics request.
+Most visitor visa and Super Visa applicants must provide biometrics at a designated collection center within 30 days of the biometrics request.

 Processing times vary significantly by country and visa type: